adidasslice/adidasslice.github.io/README.md

-a story proof the advance of logogram.
+a pornography proof the advance of logogram.